 Explore how to integrate ecology, ethics, and biotechnology into a biology classroom by using current research on African elephant conservation.
 Students have opportunities for evidence-based argumentation as they collectively determine the source of poached ivory through a DNA lab experience.

-NOTE: Because of limited staff days at the Hutch, please give us a minimum of two weeks’ advance notice so we can process your request.
+NOTE: Please give us a minimum of two weeks’ advance notice so we can process your request.

 1. Complete Online Demographic Form (only needs to be done once, skip if already filled out) Estimated numbers are OK.